Gleam's Elegant Solution to Callback Hell

-Callback hell and resource management create persistent challenges across programming languages.
-Whether handling errors in TypeScript, managing database connections, or processing lists, the same pattern emerges: deeply nested code that obscures business logic and makes debugging difficult.
+Callback hell.
+Whether handling errors in TypeScript, managing database connections, or processing lists, the same problem emerges: deeply nested code that hides business logic under layers of control flow boilerplate.

 use <variables> <- <function taking a callback>